researchart/rose6icse/submissions/reusable/junwenyang/README.md

 ### The docker image for facilitation of reusing and re-purposing:

-  1. The source code of our data-constraint analysis tools, including different parameters to analyze different aspects of constraints:
+  1. The source code of our data-constraint analysis tools.

-     * --lastest, extract all constraints in the latest version of the applications
-     * --tva, analyze the evolution of constraints change
-     * --single, compare the constraints across layer

   2. Benchmarks used in our paper to evaluate our data-constraint analysis tools, including